stvhwrd/saiddit/README.md

 Test DB
 ----
-[Giuseppe Maxia's test_db](https://github.com/datacharmer/test_db) is installed on a Cloud9 instance at https://ide.c9.io/stvhwrd/csc370-project, an Ubuntu workspace with a clone of this git repository.
+[Giuseppe Maxia test_db](https://github.com/datacharmer/test_db) is installed on a Cloud9 instance at https://ide.c9.io/stvhwrd/csc370-project, an Ubuntu workspace with a clone of this git repository.

 <br>